imAbizars/imAbizars/README.md

 Hi Im Dennis Abizar,Nice to meet you.
 -----
-This is My skill, Iam learning by Uni,Community & Platform
+This is My skill, Im learning by Uni,Community & Platform

 Programming Language